rvanmarkus/modx-laravel-models/README.md

 ##Getting started
 To get started, use the Rvanmarkus/Modxmodels/ModxContentModel class to interact with the MODX site content table.
 There are a multiple ways to do this:

- 1. Using the Rvanmarkus/Modxmodels/ModxContentModel class directly
+ ## 1. Using the Rvanmarkus/Modxmodels/ModxContentModel class directly

-> example:
     use Rvanmarkus/Modxmodels/ModxContentModel

     //query just the content model
     $content = ModxContentModel::where('alias','=','/about-us')->get(); //queries directly modx_site_content table => returns title, content, author, etc

- 2.Using your own model class that specified a MODX template Create an new PHP Class and extend the Rvanmarkus/Modxmodels/PageModel.
+## 2.Using your own model class that specified a MODX template
+ Create an new PHP Class and extend the Rvanmarkus/Modxmodels/PageModel.
 Create a new template in MODX manager and add the new template ID to the model.

-(ex.
-App/Books.php):
+*(ex.
+App/Books.php)*
     use Rvanmarkus/Modxmodels/PageModel

     class Books extends PageModel{